October 18, 2022

 How a System Is Sized

-To properly size an HVAC system for a particular building, a technician from Beltway Air Conditioning & Heating will take into account the cubic volume of the building.
+To properly size an HVAC system for a particular building, a technician from Beltway Air Conditioning, Heating, & Plumbing will take into account the cubic volume of the building.
 This means that the technician must take measurements of the length, width, and height of each room and combine these measurements to determine the type of equipment that would work best in a building.
 Then, a system is chosen based on standard industry measurements.
 An air conditioner is chosen based on its tonnage.
 This measures how much warm air a system can remove from a building in an hour.
 A furnace’s output is measured in British thermal units (BTU), with lower outputs more appropriate for smaller buildings.

 Smaller Central Systems

 One option for a smaller building is a smaller central system.
 These systems operate the same way that a larger central HVAC system does.
 The only difference is that the sizes of the furnace and air conditioner are smaller.
 For a house that’s 1,000 sq. ft., for example, an air conditioner that’s 1.5 tons is generally considered a good starting place.
-On the furnace side, Beltway Air Conditioning & Heating generally recommends about 45,000 BTU furnace for a 1,000 sq. ft. home.
+On the furnace side, Beltway Air Conditioning, Heating, & Plumbing generally recommends about 45,000 BTU furnace for a 1,000 sq. ft. home.
 Of course, if a particular building has exceptionally tall ceilings, these recommendations can change to ensure the entire space is properly heated and cooled.

 Ductless Mini-Split Systems